There are many reasons why you may wish to announce a new grant or successfully completed project through the media:

 For a simple ‘how-to’ guide about getting your news in the media try the ideas outlined here: 10 Essential PR Tips for Startups.

-For PR training, tips, new and other resources tailored to the not-for-profit sector, Hootville Communications offers a regular e-newsletter and has plenty of ideas on their website or take a look at CharityComms, a UK website, that has lots of communications advice for charities.
+For PR training, tips, and other resources tailored to the not-for-profit sector, Hootville Communications offers a regular e-newsletter and has plenty of ideas on their website or take a look at CharityComms, a UK website, that has lots of communications advice for charities.

-Some great tips for PR on a shoestring is also provided in this article, Ten Top Tips To Do Lots With Little by Dr Wendy Scaife from the Australian Centre for Philanthropy and Nonprofit Management at Queensland University of Technology (QUT).
+Some great tips for PR on a shoestring are also provided in this article, Ten Top Tips To Do Lots With Little by Dr Wendy Scaife from the Australian Centre for Philanthropy and Nonprofit Management at Queensland University of Technology (QUT).